MCP Server

 Latency#

 MCP operates over stdio JSON-RPC.
-Each tool call has ~100ms of overhead from process boundary, serialization, and JSON-RPC round-trip.
+Each tool call carries process-boundary, serialization, and JSON-RPC round-trip overhead.
 This is acceptable for cloud chat interfaces where the user is already waiting for a response.
 It is not acceptable for application code or shell agent loops.

 See Also#